Jinnahpur

-Jinnahpur refers to a plot in Pakistan to form a breakaway autonomous state to serve as a homeland for the Muhajir people.
+Jinnahpur refers to an alleged plot in Pakistan to form a breakaway autonomous state to serve as a homeland for the Muhajir people.

 Overview

-Mohajirs were refugees who moved to modern-day Pakistan from modern-day India during Partition of India in 1947.
-The name to be given to the proposed breakaway state was "Jinnahpur", named after Mohammed Ali Jinnah.
-In 1992, the Pakistani military had found maps of the proposed Jinnahpur state in the offices of the Mohajir Qaumi Movement (now renamed Muttahida Qaumi Movement).
+Muhajirs were immigrants who moved to modern-day Pakistan from modern-day India during partition of India in 1947.
+The name to be given to the proposed breakaway state was "Jinnahpur", named after Muhammad Ali Jinnah.
+In 1992, the Pakistani military planted the maps of the proposed Jinnahpur state in the offices of the Muhajir Qaumi Movement (now renamed Muttahida Qaumi Movement)to frame them.
 The government of Nawaz Sharif chose to use it as the basis for the military operation against the MQM, known as Operation Clean-up.

 Critics

 In August 2009, two senior military officers at the time (one of them Brigadier Imtiaz Billa) of the operation claimed that the maps had been fabricated.